John Wycliffe: Conflicts with Church, State and University

 In 1377, Wycliffe's ideas on lordship and church wealth caused his first official condemnation by Pope Gregory XI, who censured 19 articles of De civili dominio.
 He was summoned before William Courtenay, Bishop of London, to a convocation on 19 February 1377 at St Paul's Cathedral.
 The exact charges are not known, as the matter did not get as far as a definite examination.
 Lechler suggests that Wycliffe was targeted by John of Gaunt's opponents among the nobles and church hierarchy.
 Gaunt, the Earl Marshal Henry Percy, and a number of other armed supporters accompanied Wycliffe.
 A hostile crowd gathered at the church, and at the entrance, party animosities began to show, and there was an angry exchange between the Bishop of London and John of Gaunt about whether Wycliffe could sit.

 Mural depicting trial of the 19 February 1377.
 One of The Manchester Murals by Ford Madox Brown.
-Gaunt is shown demonstrating with William Courtenay while a barefoot Wycliffe looks on.
+Gaunt is shown confronting William Courtenay while a barefoot Wycliffe looks on.
 Geoffrey Chaucer is depicted as one of the scribes.

 Gaunt declared that he would humble the pride of the English clergy and their partisans, hinting at the intent to secularise the possessions of the Church.
 The assembly broke up and Gaunt and his partisans departed with their protégé.
 Anti-Gaunt riots followed the next day in London.
 Most of the English clergy were irritated by this encounter, and attacks upon Wycliffe began.

 Wycliffe's second and third books dealing with civil government carry a sharp polemic.

 On 22 May 1377, Pope Gregory XI sent five copies of a bull against Wycliffe, dispatching one to the Archbishop of Canterbury, and the others to the Bishop of London, King Edward III, the Chancellor, and the university.
 Among the enclosures were 18 theses of his, which were denounced as erroneous and dangerous to Church and State: all were drawn from De Civili dominio.

 Stephen Lahey suggests that Gregory's action against Wycliffe was an attempt to put pressure on King Edward to make peace with France.
 Edward III died on 21 June 1377, and the bull against Wycliffe did not reach England before December.
 Wycliffe was asked to give the king's council his opinion on whether it was lawful to withhold traditional payments to Rome, and he responded that it was.

 Back at Oxford, the Vice-Chancellor confined Wycliffe for some time in Black Hall, but his friends soon obtained his release.

 In March 1378, Wycliffe was summoned to appear at Lambeth Palace to defend himself.
 However, Sir Lewis Clifford entered the chapel and in the name of the queen mother (Joan of Kent), forbade the bishops to proceed to a definite sentence concerning Wycliffe's conduct or opinions.
 Wycliffe wrote a letter expressing and defending his less "obnoxious doctrines".
 The bishops, who were divided, satisfied themselves with forbidding him to speak further on the controversy.